 In order to protect children from unsuitable and even harmful content in films and videos and to give consumers information they might need about a particular film or video before deciding whether or not to view it, the BBFC examines and age rates films and videos before they are released.
 This independent scrutiny prior to release ensures the highest possible level of protection and empowerment.

-Typically, two examiners view a film for theatrical release.
+Typically, two Examiners view a film for theatrical release.
 In most cases a Senior Examiner will confirm the examiners’ recommendation.
-But if the Examiners are in any doubt or fail to agree, or if important policy issues are involved, the work may be seen by other members of the Board up to, and including, the Director and Presidential team.
+But if the Examiners are in any doubt or fail to agree, or if important policy issues are involved, the work may be seen by other members of the Board up to, and including, the Chief Executive and Presidential team.
 Occasionally we need to take specialist advice about the legal acceptability of film content or its potential for harm.